|

 So here goes:

-If, like most people, you discovered during the Submodality Primer that increasing the brightness of an image increased the intensity, then this exercise may seem at odds with what you've learnt so far, but it works very well.
+If, like most people, you discovered during the lesson NLP Submodalities - Change your Reality that increasing the brightness of an image increased the intensity, then this exercise may seem at somewhat at odds with what you've learnt so far, but it works surprisingly well.

-How, rather than turn the brightness down, which is the usual NLP approach to lower the intensity, this time you're going to do the opposite, but there are a couple of important points:
+In the whiteout exercise, rather than turn the brightness down, which is the usual NLP approach to lower the intensity, you're going to do the opposite and turn it right up.
+Before doing this there are a couple of important points:

 So remember that uncomfortable memory.